The Universal Kinship: Legacy

+These arguments have been described by contemporary scholars as antecedents of the concept of speciesism, which was coined as a term 63 years later by Richard D. Ryder.

+Publication history

-The book's publisher, Charles H. Kerr & Co., included the book in its International Library of Social Science series; the series was described as "positively indispensable to the student of socialism."
-In 1906, the same year as the book's original publication, The Whole World Kin, a condensed version of the book was published in London by George Bell & Sons; They also published an unabridged version of the book.
-The Humanitarian League also published the book.
+The book's publisher, Charles H. Kerr & Co., included the book in its International Library of Social Science series, which was described as "positively indispensable to the student of socialism."
+In 1906, the same year as the book's original publication, The Whole World Kin, a condensed version of the book was published in London by George Bell & Sons.
+They also published an unabridged version of the book, as did the Humanitarian League.

 In the same year, Felix Ortt produced a Dutch translation of the book.
 In 1908, Ōsugi Sakae and Sakai Toshihiko translated the book into Japanese.

+The book was out-of-print for several years, but was reissued by Charles H. Kerr & Co., in 1916, due to increased demand.

-The book was reissued by Centaur Press in 1992, edited by animal rights philosopher Charles R. Magel, with added appendices, including "letters from Moore to Salt, a biographical essay and the eulogy Clarence Darrow delivered at Moore's funeral."
+It was reissued by Centaur Press in 1992, edited by animal rights philosopher Charles R. Magel, with added appendices, including "letters from Moore to Salt, a biographical essay and the eulogy Clarence Darrow delivered at Moore's funeral."